Nitin1882/D3.JS-Datadriven-Visuals/README.md

 ### Break up of Repo

 ### Pre-requisites:
-1. Install packages mentioned in Requirements.txt
+1. Install packages mentioned in requirements.txt
 2. Get an access token from Mapbox and add it into the Map code

 ### Instructions to run code: